This article is for:

-The next generation of Wdesk validates XBRL and data quality in a document to make sure it meets XBRL technical requirements it needs for SEC acceptance, EDGAR consistency, and accounting-based accuracy.
+The next generation of Workiva validates XBRL and data quality in a document to make sure it meets XBRL technical requirements it needs for SEC acceptance, EDGAR consistency, and accounting-based accuracy.

 When you generate XBRL, Wdesk checks the document for XBRL validation and data quality at the same time.